 Line 3.
 Total amount of service charges of less than 10% paid as wages to employees.
 Enter the total amount of service charges of less than 10% that have been added to customers' bills and have been distributed to your employees for the year.
 In general, service charges added to the bill are not tips since the customer does not have a choice.
 These service charges are treated as wages and are includible on Form W-2.
-For details, see Rev. Rul.
-69-28, 1969-1 C.B.
-270.

 Line 4a.
 Tips reported by indirectly tipped employees.
 Enter the total amount of tips reported for the year by indirectly tipped employees, such as cooks, bussers, and service bartenders.
-Indirectly tipped employees generally receive their tips from other tipped employees and not directly from the customer
+Indirectly tipped employees generally receive their tips from other tipped employees and not directly from the customer.

 Line 4b.
 Tips reported by directly tipped employees.
 Enter the total amount of tips reported for the year by directly tipped employees, such as bartenders and waitstaff.
+Directly tipped employees receive tips directly from customers.